msucorey/run-with-strangers/README.md

 .then(this.props.router.push(`/profile`));
 ```

 This call to update a User's ```run_date_ids``` may take hundreds of milliseconds or more, but the React component locally tracks its own mirroring state attribute and updates the view instantly.
-When the callback does complete, the component will re-render based on a change in props, resetting its own state to ground truth.
+When the callback does complete, the component will re-render based on a change in props, resetting its own state to database ground truth.
 All this is transparent to the user.

 ## Future Directions for the Project